Sgun369/holbertonschool-low_level_programming/hello_world/README.md

-a C program that prints exactly Programming s building a multilingual puzzle 5.Hello,printf: a C program that prints exactly with proper grammar but the outcome is a piece of art
+a C program that prints exactly Programming s building a multilingual puzzle 5.Hello,printf: a C program that prints exactly with proper grammar but the outcome is a piece of art 6.Size is not grandeur,and territory does not make a nation